alf239/some_task/README.md

 Immediately the question arises of the _format_ of the name output: should it be `Wes Jackson` or `Wes Jackson, Male, 14/08/74`?
+ > *Assumption:* We assume that printing a name is good enough.